What Are eChecks? Questions About eCheck Payment Processing Answered

 • ACH: ACH and eChecks both transfer funds between bank accounts. eChecks use the ACH network to make transfers and manage funds between the payer and payee accounts.

-• Credit card: eChecks and credit cards both process electronic payments but in different ways. eChecks use the ACH network to transfer funds, have low processing fees and no credit card interchange fees.
+• Credit card: eChecks and credit cards both process electronic payments, but in different ways. eChecks use the ACH network to transfer funds.
+Additionallly, they have low processing fees and no credit card interchange fees.
 Credit cards use their own payment infrastructure to process payments, resulting in higher fees.

 • Wire transfer: A wire transfer manually moves funds from one bank account to another.
-Wire transfers are more costly since they’re manual and less secure since payments cannot be revoked.
+Wire transfers are more costly since they’re manual.
+They’re also less secure since payments cannot be revoked.

-Security is the primary advantage of eChecks over traditional payment methods because they are subject to Regulation E consumer protections.
+Security is the primary advantage of eChecks over traditional payment methods because they are subject to consumer protections codified in Regulation E, federal law that protects consumers against fraudulent and incorrect EFTs.
 The security components of electronic check payments include:

-• Authentication: Authentication verifies the identity of the individual submitting account information.
-This process makes sure that the merchant gets legitimate payment information, and the customer consents to have funds taken from their account.
+• Authentication: Authentication verifies the identity of the individual who’s submitting account information.
+This process ensures that the merchant gets legitimate payment information and the customer consents to have funds taken from their account.

 • Digital signature: A digital signature is an encryption technique that uses timestamps to ensure eChecks cannot be duplicated.